DogeTheBeast/College_notes/CHEM 154/Unit 5/Polymers.md

 #### Initiation - Number of radicals increases

 Initiation is the process of generating a free radical by removing one electron from a compound.
+Radicals are generally abbreviated as ${R \cdot}$, where the dot represents the unpaired electron.

+Examples of Initiaors includes,

 #### Propogation - Number of radicals remains constant